Caleb-Davidson/DMs-Corner-wiki/en/pages/the-world/korvhall/sharn/dragon-marked-houses/tarkanan/tarkanan.md

 ## House Tarkanan
 House Tarkanan is a criminal organization based in Sharn consisting mostly of bearers of aberrant dragonmarks.
-The House takes its name from Lord Halas Tarkanan who, along with the Lady of the Plague, raised up those with aberrant dragonmarks to challenge the dragonmarked houses during the War of the Mark.
+The House takes its name from Lord Halas Tarkanan who, along with the Lady of the Plague, raised up those with aberrant dragonmarks to challenge the dragonmarked houses.

 Tarkanan nonetheless has a reputation for assassination, thievery and other unlawful deeds.